godspeedsystems/gs-documentation/docs/microservices-framework/how-to/call-datasource.md

-# Invoking Datasource Clients from TypeScript Workflows
+# Invoking Datasource Clients from TypeScript functions

 In Godspeed, all configured datasources can be accessed through `ctx.datasources`.